 [Quantity] * [Cost]

-Publishing Data Rules
+Publish Data Rules

-To ensure the Data Rules are in effect, we need to deploy the application.
+To ensure the Data Rules are in effect, we need to deploy the Application.

 If we navigate back to our Dashboard App, the Net Income Report should now be complete.
 In addition, the aggregated totals have been automatically calculated.